motzel/rust-bsor/README.md

 ## Known limitations

-Version 0.1.1 does not support replays saved out of specification by a very old version of the Beat Leader mod (incorrect utf8 string encoding).
+The current version does not support replays that do not conform to the BL Open Replays specification saved by a very old version of the Beat Leader mod (incorrect utf8 string encoding).

 ## Install